3raphat/thai-spell-checker/README.md

-# thai-spell-check README
+# thai-spell-checker README

-This is the README for your extension "thai-spell-check".
+This is the README for your extension "thai-spell-checker".
 After writing up a brief description, we recommend including the following sections.

 ## Features